Strata repairs and maintenance

 Sustainable strata upgrades

-Investing in sustainable energy and water infrastructure can benefit a scheme.
-This includes cost savings and benefits for the environment.
+Investing in sustainable energy and water infrastructure can provide cost savings and benefits for the environment.

 What is sustainability infrastructure?